-2. Books to Read for World History for UPSC Mains
+The Best Book for World History for UPSC

 Being a sub-topic, World History should be prioritized accordingly.
 Do not refer more than 2 books at the most otherwise you will just end up wasting your time; remember there are other topics in the paper that need to be covered too.
 The World History syllabus has been clearly mentioned and can easily be covered even with one book.

-2. A lot of people will advise using Norman Lowe’s book.
+- A lot of people will advise using Norman Lowe’s book.
 If you are heeding that advice, do not make the mistake of reading it cover to cover.
 Lowe is an excellent book for its lucid description of current affairs but it must only be used as a reference book.
 Making it your primary book will eat into the limited time you have to prepare for the entire paper.
-Pick out selected topics from here and read only those.
+Pick out selected topics from here and read-only those.

-If approached in an organized manner and with an open mind, preparation for world history is neither tough nor time-consuming.
+If approached in an organized manner and with an open mind with proper world history notes, preparation for world history is neither tough nor time-consuming.
 Having knowledge about the history of the world will contribute to your overall personality and reflect in your interview as well.